Could the simple approach of altering an apology and saying thank you be a much better form of communication?

 These days, word-of-mouth happens online – and it happens fast.
 Poor service has led to 44% of unsatisfied customers venting about it on social media.
 A bad review or report that goes viral can sink a company.
 This is nowhere more clear than in the hospitality industry, with a large proportion of consumers unsatisfied with how things go when dining out.

-So what we have we seen to remedy this situation, and how can you apply it to your own life?
+So, what have we seen to remedy this situation and how can you apply it to your own life?

 Why You Need to Stop Apologizing